Horlar-1st/Analyzing-Students-Mental-Health/README.md

 | `tosc`          | Total score of social connectedness (SCS test)   |
 | `toas`          | Total score of acculturative stress (ASISS test) |

+📝 The Question this Query Answers

+“Among international students, how many are there in each stay category, and what are their average PHQ, SCS, and AS scores for each group?”

+“For international students, how does their stay status relate to both their group size and their average well-being scores (PHQ, SCS, and AS)?
+Specifically, how many international students fall into each stay category, and what are their average PHQ, SCS, and AS scores?”

 🔎 What the SQL Query Does

 1. Filters data: Only includes students whose inter_dom = 'Inter' (likely meaning international students).